mak-gitdev/HA_enoceanmqtt-addon/README.md

      **Tip**: Your device name can contain `/` e.g. `[lights/livingroom]`.
 This allows you to group your devices by type when exploring MQTT messages.
     - Indicate the location of your device file under the **device_file** entry.
     - Indicate the location of your mapping file under the **mapping_file** entry.
 Useful for people wanting to add support for new devices.
 Leave empty to use the default mapping file.
+    - Indicate the location of your EEP.xml file under the **eep_file** entry.
+Useful for people wanting to add support for new devices not already supported by the Python EnOcean library.
+Leave empty to use the default EEP.xml file.
     - Indicate your preferred location for the log file under the **log_file** entry.
 It shall be in your Home Assistant **/config** directory.
     - Select the serial interface of your EnOcean dongle in the list of detected serial ports.
 When using yaml configuration, the format is for example:
         ```yaml